Low-Dimensional Gradient Helps Out-of-Distribution Detection: Limitation

 \section{Limitation}

-The extraction of our subspace requires some computational resources due to the involvement of intricate operations, such as gradient calculation and eigen decomposition of high dimensional matrix.
-Therefore, it is important to consider the available computing resources and optimize the implementation to ensure efficient execution of this process.
+Our method involves certain computational overhead for both the offline subspace extraction and online score calculation stages.
+In practice, it is necessary to consider the available computing resources and optimize the implementation for efficient execution of these processes.

+One possible way to accelerate our subspace extraction is by random sampling \cite{tsuyuzaki2020benchmarking,abraham2014fast}, \textit{i.e.}, employing a subset of the training data to calculate the principal components.

+Moreover, while our results are promising, there are some cases where feature-based methods may yield better performance compared to gradient-based ones.
+As the primary focus of this paper is to investigate the feasibility of utilizing gradient embedding, we leave further improvements and comparative studies for future research.